+Enfranchisement.
 Under apartheid, the policy of racial segregation implemented by the National Party (NP) during its time in government between 1948 and 1994, meaningful political representation was reserved for the white population.
-Out of 22.7 million eligible voters in 1994, only 16% belonged to the previously enfranchised "white" population, while the remaining 72% "black African," 9% "colored,"2 and 3% "Indian or Asian" adults enjoyed full voting rights for the first time (Southall 1994, 637).
-This population classification remains in use for census purposes and in public policy debates today and forms the basis of our analysis.
+Out of 22.7 million eligible voters in 1994, only 16% belonged to the previously enfranchised "white" population, while the remaining 72% "black African", 9% "coloured", and 3% "Indian or Asian" adults enjoyed full voting rights for the first time (Southall 1994: 637).
+This population classification remains in use for census purposes and in public policy debates today, and forms the basis of our analysis.

 Our expectations are grounded in standard median voter theory.
-While under apartheid the median local voter was white and had access to electricity, franchise extension meant that the median voter became nonwhite in most municipalities and was less likely to have access to electricity.
-According to the 1996 census, 99% of white (and Indian) households were already electrified as opposed to 44% of black and 84% of colored households (Statistics South Africa 2005, 145).
-At the local level, the likelihood that the post-apartheid median voter has no electricity is therefore increasing in the share of the nonwhite population.
-Given apartheid's legacy of racial segregation (Christopher 1994, 103-40), nonwhite households that were already electrified also benefited from further connections in their community because of positive externalities such as improvements in air quality and reduced fire risk from paraffin lamps and candles (Department of Minerals and Energy 2001, 30).
-Since it is reasonable to assume that all voters desire for themselves and their community to have access to electricity, we expect a positive effect of enfranchisement, in particular, of black and colored voters, on electrification.
+While under apartheid the median local voter was white and had access to electricity, franchise extension meant the median voter became non-white in most municipalities and less likely to have access to electricity.
+According to the 1996 census, 99% of white (and Indian) households were already electrified as opposed to 44% of black and 84% of coloured households (Statistics South Africa 2005: 145).
+At the local level, the likelihood that the post-apartheid median voter has no electricity is therefore increasing in the share of the non-white population.
+Given apartheid's legacy of racial segregation (Christopher 1994: 103-140), non-white households that were already electrified also benefited from further connections in their community due to positive externalities such as improvements in air quality and reduced fire risk from paraffin lamps and candles (Department of Minerals and Energy 2001: 30).
+Since it is reasonable to assume that all voters desire for themselves and their community to have access to electricity, we expect a positive effect of enfranchisement, in particular of black and coloured voters, on electrification.